Rebate Accruals

 Accrual Records

-Accrual records are created per rebate agreement using rebate transaction records generated after a sales transaction.
-These records are not editable.
-After rebate transaction records are generated, they are grouped according to the Class, Department, and Location of an item.
-When the accrual process runs, it creates one accrual record per unique grouping of these classifications.
+Accrual records are created for each rebate agreement using rebate transaction records generated after a sales transaction.
+You can't edit these records.
+After rebate transaction records are generated, they are grouped by the Class, Department, and Location of an item.
+When the accrual process runs, it creates one accrual record for each unique grouping of these classifications.

 In the following example, the items in four invoices satisfy the criteria of two rebate agreements with classifications defined for each item.